 Form AOC - 1 which form part of the Annual Report.

 Apollo Home Healthcare (India) Limited (AHHCL)

 (Formerly known as Unique Home Health Care Limited)

 AHHCL, a wholly owned subsidiary of the Company provides medical and

 paramedical services including doctor''s consultation, physiotherapy

-direct to patient homes and also offers paramedical service in
+direct to patient homes and also offers paramedical services in

 hospitals to critically ill patients.
-For the year ended 31st March
+During the year AHHCL, recorded a

 AB Medical Centres Limited (ABMCL)

 ABMCL, a wholly owned subsidiary of the Company does not have any